scalatra/scalatra-website/guides/atmosphere.md

 Scalatra's Atmosphere integration depends on Akka.

-You'll need to add the TypeSafe sbt resolver in order to get the Akka 2.0.x dependency, so drop this into the bottom of build.sbt:
+You'll need to add the TypeSafe sbt resolver in order to get the Akka 2.0.x dependency, so make sure you've got this in `build.sbt`:

 ```scala
 resolvers += "Typesafe repository" at "http://repo.typesafe.com/typesafe/releases/"